To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 To qualify for full SSDI benefits, a worker must have earned a total of 40 work credits.
 Additionally, 20 credits must have been earned in the previous ten years.
 There are some circumstances where individuals with fewer credits could still earn benefits.

-The type of work a person does can impact how he or she earns credits.
+The type of work a person in Huntington does can impact how he or she earns credits.
 While there is no difference between self-employed workers and those hired by someone else, some jobs could lead to different work credit calculations.
 This is true for farm work, domestic work, or military veterans.

 SSDI benefits are reserved for severe disabilities that interfere with a person’s ability to earn a living.
 They are for long-term or permanent disabilities, meaning that anyone with a short-term condition will not qualify.
-An experienced SSDI attorney at our firm can provide further insight into what qualifies as a disability.
+An experienced SSDI attorney at our firm in Huntington can provide further insight into what qualifies as a disability.

 There are several factors that people must meet to be considered disabled.
 They must be unable to engage in “substantial gainful activity” due to their conditions.
 While this does not mean they cannot work at all, their ability to earn a living must be severely limited.